 If you’ve ever felt stuffed after a big Thanksgiving meal or just a long, extended vacation, you’ve probably thought to yourself, “I need to detox.”
-While that term gets floated around pretty often, it’s usually the result of feeling bloated or uncomfortable in your skin—like something isn’t quite right.
+While that term gets thrown around pretty often, the catalyst is usually from feeling bloated or uncomfortable in your skin—like something isn’t quite right.
 But do you know what a detox really is?
 Many people don’t, which is why we created this ‘How to Detox’ guide, making it as simple as possible to feel your best.

 First, what happens to your body when you detox?
 According to Natasha Uspensky, a Los Angeles-based holistic health counselor, detoxing is about removing toxins from your liver that might have accumulated due to weather, pollution, stress, or inflammatory foods.
 It doesn’t have to be the extremes you might often associate with detoxing though, it can be a gentle way to reset your body.

 “Although our bodies generally do a good job of clearing out toxins, we can always use a little extra support, especially at key times of the year,” she explains.
-“Spring is the most important time of the year to detoxify the body, as it aids in transitioning from the fat storage mode of winter to the fat burning time of spring and summer.
-I also encourage gentle mini detoxes after periods of particularly poor eating or lack of self-care (like after a crazy trip to Vegas!)—these act as gentle resets for the body to get things back on track, and encourage healthier habits moving forward.”
+“Spring is the most important time of the year to detoxify the body, as it aids in transitioning from the fat storage mode of winter to the fat burning time of spring and summer.”
+Here’s everything you need to know to cleanse and reset in 2019.

 What Not to Do